-Visit the Richmond Gaol and lock yourself in one of the ghostly cells.
-You can relive your childhood and admire the Old Hobart Town model village, get lost in a maze, or visit the Toy Museum.
+Visit the Richmond Gaol and lock yourself in one of the ghostly cells, admire the Old Hobart Town model village or get lost in a maze.

 There's lots of colonial accommodation available in Richmond, along with restaurants, cafes and an endless array of local arts and crafts.
 Just exploring Richmond on foot is a delight.